How we design

 That works for agile design projects as well as waterfall and startup lean approaches.

-The following are just a few of the design services we offer - every project requires a different approach.
+The following are just a few of the design services we offer:

-Information Architecture is the order, grouping and labelling used to structure the pages of the website – the filing system that users engage with to find all content.
-An Information Architecture review phase creates an improved version of this filing system, to be applied to your site internally (usually via changes to the CMS).
+Information Architecture is the order, grouping and labelling used to structure and organise content on your site.
+An Information Architecture review phase creates an improved version of the architecture, to be applied to your site internally (usually via changes to the CMS).

-The cost of changing software once it's launched can be up to 200 times the cost of making changes at the start of the process.
-That's the reasons prototypes exist.
-Where it can take weeks or months to build and then test functionality in real environments, prototypes can be created in hours, sometimes even minutes - the savings are astronomical.
+Prototyping allows rapid changes and testing of different designs and functionality at the start of the design process.
+Where it can take weeks or months to build and then test user experience and functionality in real environments, prototypes can be created in hours or even minutes.

-Wireframing is the next process on from prototyping.
-Once a design has been created, it is important to communicate the design so that everyone can see how it should work.
-Simple images aren't enough to convey this, wireframes include notes on content, functionality, behaviour and supported controls.
-This is particularly important for responsive interfaces and designs supported across tablets/phones.
+Wireframing is the next step after prototyping.
+Once a design has been created, it is important to communicate the design so that everyone can see how it should function.
+Wireframes include notes on content, functionality, behaviour and supported controls.
+This is particularly important for responsive interfaces and designs supported across multiple platforms.

-Good User Experience requires great creative styling, as well as great design.
+The best User Experience requires great creative styling, as well as great design.
 We provide in-house and partnered services, depending on the project and the need.
-Our approach is simple – listen to our clients, understand their business and answer their needs using the power of brand design and visual communication.
+Our approach is simple – listen to our clients, understand their business and product, and answer their needs using the power of brand design and visual communication.